lucia-auth/lucia/documentation/content/guidebook/sign-in-with-username-and-password/$sveltekit.md

 				// user does not exist
 				// or invalid password
 				return fail(400, {
-					message: "Incorrect username of password"
+					message: "Incorrect username or password"
 				});
 			}
 			return fail(500, {